A little coding humor, folks:

 Get the big picture

 Ask the person what their objective is.
 They might be in the weeds trying to figure out flexbox but just ask them “what’s the end goal” if it isn’t in their initial query.
 If they’re trying to center a div then you have the expertise to help them.
 Don’t be patronizing and ask “why would you do that?”.
-I went to middle school with the most diabolical lunch table roasters.
-I will detail very unsavory things if you ask me that, but normal, well-adjusted people will just feel intimidated.
+It doesn’t matter and even if they gave you the why you really need the what to help them.

 Just because someone said API and what you’re working with is actually GraphQL shouldn’t be a hurdle.
 They just want to sound nerdy like you and be a part of the scrum or agile or whatever acronymic framework you use for being organized and accountable.
 Just nod and smile and focus on the big picture as I mentioned in my last section.
 The alternative solution is just to not use tech jargon with stakeholders.
 Just say you’re doing your thing and they’ll accept it.
 True story: my old co-worker, who is a very accomplished and talented software developer, calls CSS transitions wooshy-woos and I still do it to this day.
 It’s fun and keeps things light.